lvanhung/management_school_system/README.md

          --data '{"user_id": 1, "class_id": 1, "school_id": 1 }'
 ```

 The system will be generated a excel file at `public/csv`.
-Then change `user_id` depend on the role the system will be geneated different type of report.
+Then please change `user_id` in `curl` depend on the role the system will be geneated different type of report.
+I generated `csv` files at public/csv for all cases as example for references